 According to 2007 estimates, most plastic bags are only used an average of 12 minutes and then discarded.
 Consider that the world uses a staggering 1 million bags a minute and you begin to see how big the problem is [source: Batty].
 Various cities and even whole countries have taken steps to cut down or eliminate plastic bag usage, but even that can't turn back the clock.
 As each bag takes centuries to break down, the problem will long outlive the groceries they once held -- as well as the humans who filled them.

-Explore the links on the next page to learn more about plastics.
+Explore the links below to learn more about plastics.

 Related HowStuffWorks Articles